Ricardo Cardoso (footballer)

-Ricardo Gué Rosa Cardoso (born 23 September 2001) is a footballer who plays as a winger for Kokkolan Palloveikot (KPV).
+Ricardo Gué Rosa Cardoso (born 23 September 2001) is a footballer who plays as a winger for Italian Eccellenza club Affrico.
 Born in Portugal, he plays for the São Tomé and Príncipe national team.

 International career

 Cardoso made his professional debut with the São Tomé and Príncipe national team in a 2–0 2021 Africa Cup of Nations qualification loss to Sudan on 24 March 2021.